jbs-dev/01-graphQL/README.md

    - Log in using your 01-Founders credentials.

 2. **Explore Your Profile**:
-   - Once logged in, explore the profile page to view your data and interact with the statistical graphs.
+   - Once logged in, explore the profile page to view your data with the statistical graphs.

 ## Technologies Used